-When a Frame Scheduler detects an Overrun or Underrun exception that it cannot recover from, and when it is ready to terminate, it sends a signal to the frs-master process and to all processes that have joined that scheduler.
-The different processes should handle these signals in different ways.
+When a Frame Scheduler detects an Overrun or Underrun exception that it cannot recover from, and when it is ready to terminate, it sends a signal to the FRS control process.

-Note: Child processes inherit signal handlers from the parent, so a parent should not set up handlers prior to sproc() or fork() unless they are meant to be inherited.
+Tip: Child processes inherit signal handlers from the parent, so a parent should not set up handlers prior to sproc() or fork() unless they are meant to be inherited.